the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-instantiation.md

 ## React Component Instantiation

-Next, I'll briefly explain JavaScript classes, to help clarify React components.
-Technically they are not related, which is important to note, but it is a fitting analogy for you to understand the concept of a component.
+You have learned how to *declare* a component (e.g. `function List()`) and how to *instantiate* (e.g. `<List />`) it.
+In this section, we will intensify this learning by going through an analogy and the terminology.
+We will start with the analogy by using the JavaScript class.
+Technically, JavaScript classes and React components are not related, which is important to note, but it is still a fitting analogy for you to understand the concept of a component by using something you may have used in the past.

-Classes are most often used in object-oriented programming languages.
-JavaScript, always flexible in its programming paradigms, allows functional programming and object-oriented programming to co-exist side-by-side.
-To recap JavaScript classes for object-oriented programming, consider the following *Developer* class:
+A class is most often used in object-oriented programming languages.
+JavaScript as a multi-paradigm programming language allows functional programming and object-oriented programming to co-exist side-by-side.
+To recap JavaScript classes for object-oriented programming, consider the following *Person* class:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~
-class Developer {
+class Person {
   constructor(firstName, lastName) {
     this.firstName = firstName;
     this.lastName = lastName;